AlekseyBuzmakov/FCAPS/COMPILE_WITH_PREMAKE.md

-# FCAPS
+# FCAPS Compilation with Premake (OLD)

-## License and copyright

-Initial software, Aleksey Buzmakov, Copyright (c) INRIA and University of Lorraine, 2011-2015, Copyright NRU Higher School of Economics, 2016, GPL v2 license, v0.9
+Please, remember that the project is moved to cmake and cmake is the preferable way for compilaiton

 ## Compilation

-The project is moved to **CMAKE**.
-The description for the old compilation can be found [here]().

 Bellow there are some commands that should be copied in the console (__terminal__ in Linux/MacOs or __cmd__ in Windows).
 By "$" a prompt is denoted, which means that this sign should NOT be typed to the console.
 Some problems are discussed at the end of the section.